leo246/Elastic_Windows/Elasticsearch-demo.md

 2. If the above command is executed again with a different (or same) document, Elasticsearch will replace (ie. reindex) a new document on top of the existing one with the ID of 1:

  ![image alt text](/public/6lSb1O50J2gMLrZwAnZl8Q_img_14.png)

-3. The above changes the name of the document with the ID of 1 from "John Doe" to “Jane Doe”.
+3. The above changes the name of the document with the ID of 1 from "John Doe" to "Jane Doe".
 If we used a different ID, a new document will be indexed and the existing document(s) already in the index remains untouched.